 City board and commission meetings have been cancelled through March 29.
 Council was set to appoint new members Tuesday.
-A meeting is still scheduled so that council can vote on an emergency ordinance allowing virtual participation by city leaders; what other business will be conducted is to be determined at a Monday agenda meeting.
+A meeting is still scheduled so that council can vote on an emergency A piece of municipal (city-level) legislation. allowing virtual participation by city leaders; what other business will be conducted is to be determined at a Monday agenda meeting.

 The Colorado legislature suspended its session for two weeks, beginning Saturday.